ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 * The properties of cyclic groups and the behaviour of the modulo operation can lead to situations where multiple different exponents (private keys) result in the same value when raised with a given base $g$ and taken modulo $p$.
 * The range of possible keys is significantly limited due to low bit length, and this increases the chances for collisions.
 * The security is based on the probability assumptions of above.
+Again, the concept of information entropy.
 * However, **the shared secrets are always the same because of the properties of modular exponentiation!**

 > [!Important]